dr1verrr/dr1verrr/README.md

 - 🎯 I’m currently searching for new opportunities!
 - 👯 I’m looking to collaborate on React.js / React Native
-- 🧘‍♂️ Just a human being who enjoy calisthenics, meditation, mindfulness and life in general.
 - 📫 How to reach me: Telegram(t.me/dr1verSE), Email: daniilchernenko.dev@gmail.com